joominchoi/CV/README.md

 ### A-levels
 Biology, Economics, Mathematics: BBB

-### GCSEs
-2A*s & 8As

 ## Interests and Hobbies
+🏋🏼 **Fitness**: Regular exercise is an essential part of my lifestyle to improve not only my physical health but also my mental health.
+I am currently doing Crossfit and strength training in the gym as my daily routine whilst enjoying learning new sports such as tennis and golf.

 📚 **Reading**: I enjoy reading books of all genres.
-I am currently making my way through Haruki Murakami's fantastical and mysterious works of literature.
+I am currently in the phase of enjoying autobiographical books and working my through “Shoe Dog” by Phil Knight.

-🍿 **Films**: I am a huge fan of science-fiction films.
-My current top picks would be the thought provoking Interstellar and Ex Machina.
+🍿 **Films**: I am a huge fan of science-fiction films and closely follow any works produced by Christopher Nolan and Denis Villeneuve.

-🧑🏼‍🍳 **Cooking**: I love cooking.
-There is nothing quite like cooking up a feast and enjoying the company of friends and family.

-🏋🏼 **Working-out**: Regular exercise is an essential part of my lifestyle to improve not only my physical health but also my mental health.

-🕹 **Gaming**: As well as enjoying gaming to take a break, following the technological advancements in the gaming industry over the years has always been an interest of mine and something I look forward to in the future as well.